hipe/tmx/system/doc/issues/028-the-stubbed-system-narrative.md

 ## immediate history

-"mock-sys" is a ground-up rewrite of [#023] "mock system" without the #issues-that-mock-system-has, and with a #justification-for-why-we-didnt-just-improve-the-existing-library. given this, we thinking about #what-we-plan-to-do-with-mock-system.
+"stubbed-system" is a ground-up rewrite of [#gv-023] "stubbed system" without the #issues-that-mock-system-had, and with a #justification-for-why-we-didnt-just-improve-the-existing-library. given this, we thinking about #what-we-plan-to-do-with-stubbed-system.